Transformers are Inherently Succinct: The size of smallest witness via non-emptiness problem

-The reduction to B-RASP uses an encoding of the function $\tau$ as a sequence of strings which are of a similar form as in \cref{ex:tiling}, but is substantially more involved.
-The key observation is that strict future masking with rightmost tie-breaking enables us to check conditions between successive tiles (condition~\ref{itm:right-left}) but also between the current tile and the tile at the most recent past occurrence of the same counter value (condition~\ref{itm:up-down}).
-The full proof can be found in \cref{app:emptiness}.
+\begin{proposition} The $2^N$-tiling problem is $\EXPSPACE$-complete. \end{proposition} \begin{proof} The result follows from Theorem 5 in \citet{Schwarzentruber19} by choosing $k=1$. \end{proof} To prove \zcref{prop:hardness}, we construct a B-RASP program of size polynomial in $N$ that accepts an encoding of a configuration of tiles as a sequence of words, similar to those displayed in \zcref{ex:tiling}, if and only if the configuration is a solution of the given $2^N$-tiling problem instance.
+The key observation is that strict future masking with rightmost tie-breaking enables us to check conditions between successive tiles in a row (\zcref{itm:right-left}) but also between the current tile and the tile at the most recent past occurrence of the same counter value, i.e., in the same column of the previous row (\zcref{itm:up-down}).
+The proof of the next lemma can be found in \zcref{app:tiling-brasp}.